 Flights to and from Lhasa are expensive.
 Instead of flying I arranged a train from Beijing to Lhasa through the company running the tour, Tibet Vista.
 The train would take just over 40 hours.
 That’s a long time to be on a train under any circumstances.
 In this case, I couldn’t speak or read the language and was unfamiliar with the customs of Chinese train travel.
 What could go wrong?

 Flight to Beijing

 The journey began with a flight from Dallas, Texas in business class on an American Airlines 787-9.
-As an American Executive Platinum frequent flyer, I was able to apply a System Wide Upgrade to transform an economy flight into one in business class at booking.
+As an American Executive Platinum frequent flyer, at booking I was able to apply a System Wide Upgrade to transform an economy flight into one in business.
+Sweet!
 Thanks to a growing number of Chinese airlines flying to the U. S., fares to China have been great.
 With the return in premium economy, the round-trip cost was just over $900.

 Beijing Capital Airport (PEK)